A. Definitions

 Algorithm

-A decomposed unit of processing; a user-defined function registered for execution by the framework.
+A user-defined function registered for execution by the framework.

 APA

-Anode Plane Assembly: physical far-detector unit comprising thousands of wires as a planar slice
+Anode Plane Assembly, a physical far-detector unit comprising thousands of wires as a planar slice.

 Backward compatibility (persisted data)